Do I Have Anxiety?

 Is your anxiety preventing you from living your life to the fullest?

-If the answer is yes, then maybe it’s time do something.
+If the answer is yes, then maybe it’s time ask for help.